236.12 Quality Assurance Reviews

 - 4 236.12.4 QAR Plan

 The Central Office right of way staff members coordinate periodic reviews of district office operating procedures to promote and ensure quality assurance of the acquisition process, realty asset activities and compliance with The Uniform Act.

 236.12.2 Organization and Job Functions

-Each June, the Asst. to the State Design Engineer - Right of Way will approve the annual Quality Assurance Plan for the following fiscal year.
-Consideration should be given to scheduling these routine reviews so that over a four-year period all districts are reviewed in at least one functional area.
-Districts scheduled for review are to be advised well in advance of the review date to ensure appropriate personnel are available.
+The Asst. to the State Design Engineer - Right of Way will approve the Quality Assurance Review (QAR) plan.
+Consideration should be given to scheduling these routine reviews so all districts are reviewed in at least one functional area.
+Districts scheduled for review are to be advised in advance of the review.

 - Joint Process Review,